microsoft/GlobalMLBuildingFootprints/README.md

 ## Introduction

 Bing Maps is releasing open building footprints around the world.
-We have detected **777M** buildings from 2014-2021 Maxar imagery.
+We have detected **777M** buildings from Bing Maps imagery between 2014 and 2021 including Maxar imagery.
 The data is freely available for download and use under ODbL.
 This dataset complements our [other releases](#will-there-be-more-data-coming-for-other-geographies).

 ![sample footprints](images/footprints-sample.png)